A Bayesian realized threshold measurement GARCH framework for financial tail risk forecasting: Model Proposed

 Stationarity is an important issue in volatility modelling.
-As derived in \cite{hansen2012realized} and \cite{gerlach2016forecasting}, by substituting the threshold measurement equation into volatility equation the required stationary condition for the Realized-T-M-GARCH model is:
+As derived in \cite{hansen2012realized}, by substituting the threshold measurement equation into the volatility equation the required stationary condition for the Realized-T-M-GARCH model is: